digitalbazaar/bedrock-mongodb/README.md

 An object whose keys are the names of the collections that have been opened via `openCollections`.

-### openCollections(collections, callback)
+### openCollections(collections)

 Opens a set of collections (creating them if necessary), if they aren't already open.
-Once all of the collections are open, `callback` is called.
-If an error occurs, `callback` is called immediately with the error.
-If no error occurs, then once the `callback` has been called, `collections` object will have keys that match the collection names and values that are instances of [mongodb-native][] [Collection](http://mongodb.github.io/node-mongodb-native/2.0/api/Collection.html).
+Once all of the collections are open the returned promise resolves.
+If an error occurs, the returned promise rejects.
+If no error occurs, then once the promise resolves, the `collections` object will have keys that match the collection names and values that are instances of [mongodb-native][] [Collection](http://mongodb.github.io/node-mongodb-native/2.0/api/Collection.html).